danylovaolha/BackendlessDataCollection/README.md

     }
 }
 ```

 If we want to have the same behaviour for different event types (e.g. reloading table with updated data):
 ```
 people.dataChangedHandler = { eventType in
 	self.tableView.reloadData()
 }
 ```

-#### `public var errorHandler: BackendlessFaultHandler?`
-Handles errors that may occur during requests to Backendless.

 ## Examples